 The first is a gradual rollout.
 The gradual process involves releasing the product to increasingly large groups of loyal customers and incorporating their feedback to adjust the product and the brand.
 Releasing products this way is a slower method that could take anywhere from months to years but typically results in an excellent product once it hits the broader target market.

 The second option is the big splash rollout, releasing it to everyone at once and trying to bust into community awareness.
-There’s no consumer loyalty for a big splash, but you can reach many new customers with a solid strategy.
+There’s no consumer loyalty for a big splash, but you can reach many new customers with a solid digital content strategy.

 Many businesses favor the big splash rollout because it has the highest potential for a large number of earnings all at once.
 That transforms the brand into a valuable asset and makes it easier to justify further investment.